theupdateframework/taps/tap7.md

 * TAP: 7
 * Title: Conformance testing
-* Version: 1
+* Version: 2
-* Last-Modified: 05-June-2017
+* Last-Modified: 27-June-2017
 * Author: Vladimir Diaz, Sebastien Awwad
 * Status: Draft
 * Content-Type: text/markdown
 * Created: 20-Jan-2017
-* Post-History: 25-Jan-2017
+* Post-History: 12-June-2017

 # Abstract

+((TODO: Motivation and Rationale sections are too redundant.
+Part of the problem is that "Motivation" and "Rationale" seem to be interpreted as similar things.
+The purpose of this TAP is explained many times, and so is the meaning of passing all the tests.))

 [Conformance testing](https://en.wikipedia.org/wiki/Conformance_testing)
 can determine whether an implementation meets the requirements set by a given specification.
-At this point, no tool exists to help developers and users affirm that an implementation of an update system behaves according to the TUF specification.
+At this point, no tool or set of data exists to help developers and users affirm that an implementation of an update system behaves according to the TUF specification.
 Although the reference implementation contains [unit tests](https://github.com/theupdateframework/tuf/tree/develop/tests)